danilomonteirosouza/nex_elm_algorithm/README.md

 270 scenario-seed experimental runs
 ```

 The Electrical Grid Stability dataset is evaluated in two scenarios: one retaining `stab` and one excluding it.
-The default workflow produces predictive evaluations, local, global, and glocal explanation analyses, statistical tests, runtime measurements, CPU--CUDA numerical audits, consolidated tables, figures, and `relatorio.pdf`.
+The default workflow produces predictive evaluations, local, global, and glocal explanation analyses, statistical tests, runtime measurements, CPU--CUDA numerical audits, consolidated tables, figures, and `nex_elm.pdf`.

 ---